brill-software/brill_client/README.md

 // Modifications: © 2023 Trading Enterprises Inc. - Trader project, distributed under the Trader Enterprises Inc. license.
 ```

-You don't need to identify the exact lines of code that were changed, as these can be identified using Git and a differences tool.
+You don't need to identify the exact lines of code that were changed, as these can be found using Git.

 It would be appreciated if you were able to make any generic fixes and changes under the MIT license, so that they could be
 included into future releases of the Brill Framework.